fossas/fossa-cli/docs/new-user-guide.md

 # User Guide

+The three most commonly used functions of fossa are
+1. Configuration
+1. Analysis
+1. Test
 ## Configuration
 The intention of the fossa-cli is to create an accurate configuration by running `fossa init` followed by `fossa analyze`.

-The CLI can be configured by either generating and modifying a configuration file, `fossa.yml`, from `fossa init` or by providing flags to each command.
+Configured can be acheived through a configuration file, `fossa.yml`, or directly with arguments and flags to the shell command.

-1. Configuration file `.fossa.yaml` generated from `fossa init`.
-1. Flags passed to each command

 ### `.fossa.yaml`
-The CLI searches for a `.fossa.yaml` in the working directory.
+The CLI searches for `.fossa.yaml` in the working directory.
 Information about each of the fields and customization can be found in [.fossa.yml](/docs/config-file) documentation.

-#### v1 (current)

 ```yaml
 version: 1